aliensteam51/markovjs/README.md

 	chain.states.push(state3)
 	chain.initialState = state1

-Then we have to connect the states.
-Each connection is given a weight, which can be just a static value or we can pass a function to calculate a weight dynamically.
+Then we have to add transitions between states.
+Each transition is given a weight, which can be just a static value or we can pass a function to calculate a weight dynamically.
 So in this example state1 has a weight of 20 if the previous state was not state1, otherwise the weight to go from state1 to state1 is 0

 	state1.addTransitionToState(state1, new markov.Weight(0, function (fromState, toState, previousStates) {
 	    if (previousStates.length > 0 &&